sustainable-fsa/fsa-counties-dd17/README.md

 6.  **Final Validations and Export:**\
     Reprojected to EPSG:4326 (OGC:CRS84) for web compatibility, ensured geometry validity, and exported as GeoJSON.

+## 🛠️ How to Use

+1. Unzip the `FSA_Counties_dd17.gdb.zip` file.
+2. Open the `.gdb` in a GIS software environment such as [QGIS](https://qgis.org) or [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview).
+3. Use the layer properties to explore attributes and spatial coverage.

 ## 📌 Background